sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 <h3>Explanation</h3>

 <p><h4>What is a Closure?</h4>
 Closure is one when the function remembers the surrounding context (the lexical context) in which it was declared.
-In other words we can say, A closure is nothing but functions with preserved data.</p>
+In other words we can say, A closure is nothing but function with preserved data.</p>

 Now let us see the code below: